wp-plugins/quiz-tool-lite/readme.txt

 5. Creating a quiz from question pots

 == Changelog ==

+= 1.4.5 =
+* Bug fix when creating a quiz with only one question

 = 1.4.4 =
 * Added options for copying questions to different pots